ThorDionysus/Handle-point-cloud-tree/README.md

 ### Usage
 1. Clone or download this repository to your local machine.
 2. Load the point cloud data by specifying the file path.
-3. Set an initial value for n, and adjust it based on the results and the shape of the bounding box.
+3. Set an initial value for “n”, and adjust it based on the results and the shape of the bounding box.

 ## Point Cloud RGB Extration
+This program can filter point clouds in a file based on input RGB values by selecting points whose RGB values closely match the specified input.
 ### Code Explanation
+This code first creates a graphical window where the user can input and preview the desired RGB values.
+Then, it filters the point cloud by selecting points with RGB values where the absolute differences for each component are within 10 of the target values.
+Afterward, it creates a new point cloud file and outputs the result.
 ### Usage